 Investments in equity instruments that are quoted in an active market are recorded at fair value.
 The Foundation has elected to carry investments in corporate bonds, government bonds and treasury bills at fair value.
+Pooled fund investments are valued at the unit values supplied by the fund administration and represent the portfolio's proportionate share of underlying net assets at fair values determined using closing market prices.
 Changes in fair value are recorded in the statement of revenue, expenses, distributions and changes in fund balances.
 Transaction costs related to such investments are expensed as incurred.